cloudflare/cloudflare-docs/products/fundamentals/src/content/get-started/how-cloudflare-works.md

 # How Cloudflare works

-More than just [Content Delivery (CDN)](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/) services, customers rely on Cloudflare’s global network to enhance security, performance, and reliability of anything connected to the Internet.
+More than just using Cloudflare's [Content Delivery (CDN)](https://www.cloudflare.com/learning/cdn/what-is-a-cdn/) services, customers rely on Cloudflare’s global network to enhance security, performance, and reliability of anything connected to the Internet.

 Cloudflare is designed for easy setup.
 Anyone with a website and their own domain can use Cloudflare regardless of their platform choice.
 Cloudflare doesn’t require additional hardware, software, or changes to your code.